All Episodes

 Chris told reporters at the Capitol in Tallahassee, I think it'd be a good idea to be able to do.

-I want to work with the banking industry, and I want to do it in a way that is not harmful to them.
+I want to work with the banking industry and I want to do it in a way that's not harmful to them.

 And we want them to continue to succeed, to continue to loan money, but we want to stop foreclosures.

-We want the banks to continue to succeed, and we want to connect to loan money, but we don't want to have foreclosures.
+We want the banks to continue to succeed, and we want them to loan money, but we don't want to have foreclosures.

 We want the banks to succeed.

-We want the banks to continue to loan money, but we want to stop foreclosures.
+We want the banks to continue to loan money, but we want to stop foreclosures, especially during the holidays.

-I really don't know how you have the banking industry succeed, have the have them to continue to loan money, but then not foreclose and the people that don't pay them back.
+I really don't know how you have the banking industry succeed, have them to continue to loan money, but then not foreclose on the people who don't pay them back.

 I don't know how you do that.

-Uh in California, Governor Schwarzenegger has asked lawmakers to enact a 90-day stay on the home foreclosures, similar to what President elect Barack Obama proposed at the federal level.
+In California, Governor Schwarzenegger has asked lawmakers to enact a 90-day stay on home foreclosures similar to what President-elect Barack Obama proposed at the federal level.

 I'm sorry, folks, I'm speechless.